dandemeyere/responsys-api/README.md

 ```

 ## Objects
-An Object is wrapping up the model representation.
+An Object is wrapping up a model representation.
 They're used by API methods to pass the data in a correct format to assure (as possible) that the params (query params or body content) are compliant to the official documentation.

 We recommend going through the code and the objects used if you need to figure out how a method has been built.
 On each Object you'll find a method called `.to_api` which serializes the object data to the API format.

+You'll find below the list of Objects you may need to provide to Resources.

 ### CustomEvent
 Presents an event to the API, the name is the most important information here.